openlearningai/student-ai-workshops/README.md

+A brief portfolio highlighting educational initiatives, mentoring activities, workshop engagements, and ecosystem contributions is available in the /portfolio section of this repository.

 # AI Literacy for Students

 This repository contains educational resources, workshop materials, mentoring notes, and responsible AI learning initiatives designed for students, young innovators, and emerging learning communities.